 In English law, title to property must belong to, or ‘vest in’, an identifiable person or body.
-No property or goods are ownerless.
+No property or goods are permitted to be ‘ownerless’.
 If legal ownership cannot be established by anyone else, it falls to the Crown to deal with the assets concerned.
-Such property or goods is known as ‘Bona Vacantia’.
+Such property or goods are known as ‘bona vacantia‘.

-Whatever remains undistributed from a person’s estate is the property of The Queen in Right of Her Duchy.
-Gifts may be made, on the Chancellor of the Duchy of Lancaster’s authority, to those who might reasonably have expected to benefit on a deceased’s death.
-In the case of dissolved companies, this applies to those who could have claimed ownership had the company not been dissolved.
-Again, the procedures that we follow are substantially the same as those followed by the Treasury Solicitor and in a similar manner to the Treasury Solicitor the Duchy maintains a “late claims fund” to deal with the claims of kin coming forward following the completion of the administration of an estate.
-A percentage is reserved from all discretionary grants of whole estates and allocated to this fund.
-As the Duchy distributes the net revenues arising from Bona Vacantia to charity it needs to maintain this fund at a suitable level and the percentage of the retention from discretionary grants consequently varies from time to time.
+While intestate estates and the assets of dissolved companies become the property of The King in Right of His Duchy, discretionary payments may be made to those who might reasonably have expected to benefit on a deceased’s death, and in the case of dissolved companies, to those who could have claimed ownership had the company not been dissolved.
+Again, the procedures followed are substantially the same as those followed by the Treasury Solicitor and, in a similar manner to the Treasury Solicitor, the Duchy maintains a “late claims fund” to deal with the claims of kin coming forward following the completion of the administration of an estate.

-The Duchy of Lancaster Benevolent Fund, established in 1993, benefits a wide range of charitable associations and organisations operating within the County Palatine.
+- The Duchy of Lancaster Benevolent Fund – established in 1993 to benefit a wide range of charitable associations and community organisations operating within the County Palatine